-Type of information Specific information Objective of the analysis e) if there was a delay in securing the cabin/galley, the analysis should focus on the reason (e.g. PA not clearly audible in certain parts of the aircraft); f) if the cabin crew had any difficulty operating systems or equipment (e.g. PA, restraints), the analysis should focus on the possible reasons; g) information given to passengers to prepare them for the turbulence encounter, and by whom; h) how cabin crew managed passengers' reactions (e.g. those who did not comply with instructions) and any issues with passengers not following instructions; i) how the crew secured the cabin/galley, including discontinuing the serving of hot beverages, if in progress, returning service carts to the galley or securing them in the aisles if turbulence became too severe, as well as any difficulties encountered when manipulating service equipment; j) if instructions were given to passengers travelling with infants/children (e.g. ensuring infants/children are appropriately restrained); k) if the cabin crew conducted a cabin check prior to taking their seats, including lavatories; I) if cabin crew took their assigned seats and secured themselves or if they sat in passenger seats and the possible reason (e.g. turbulence was too severe to return to cabin crew seat); m) if cabin crew left their seats during the turbulence encounter, the analysis should focus on the possible reasons (e.g. attend to passengers, secure unrestrained equipment); and n) the impact of the number of cabin crew members on board, with regards to the actions taken.
+Type of information Specific information Objective of the analysis e) if there was a delay in securing the cabin/galley, should focus on the reason (e.g. PA not clearly a certain parts of the aircraft); - f) if the cabin crew had any difficulty operating sys equipment (e.g. PA, restraints), the analysis sho the possible reasons; g) information given to passengers to prepare them turbulence encounter, and by whom; n for the h) how cabin crew managed passengers' reactions who did not comply with instructions) and any is passengers not following instructions; i) how the crew secured the cabin/galley, including discontinuing the serving of hot beverages, if in returning service carts to the galley or securing t aisles if turbulence became too severe, as well a difficulties encountered when manipulating servi equipment; progress, them in the as any j) if instructions were given to passengers travellin infants/children (e.g. ensuring infants/children ar appropriately restrained); - k) if the cabin crew conducted a cabin check prior their seats, including lavatories; to taking if cabin crew took their assigned seats and secu themselves or if they sat in passenger seats and possible reason (e.g. turbulence was too severe cabin crew seat); d the m) if cabin crew left their seats during the turbulenc the analysis should focus on the possible reasor attend to passengers, secure unrestrained equip ns (e.g. n) the impact of the number of cabin crew member with regards to the actions taken. s on board,

 Type of information Specific information Objective of the analysis Post-turbulence encounter actions Review the information on cabin crew performance in managing the situation after the turbulence encounter: The objective is to evaluate how the cabin crew managed the post-turbulence situation, until such time as the aircraft reached its next destination.
-The analysis should determine: a) performing post-turbulence duties; b) managing crew/passenger injuries; a) If cabin crew remained seated and secured until the signal to resume duties was given.
-If not, the analysis should focus on the possible reasons (e.g. injured passenger); c) applying crew member incapacitation procedures; and d) performing landing duties, if diversion is necessary. b) if cabin crew performed post-turbulence duties, such as contacting the flight crew and checking the cabin, lavatories, passengers and other crew members, cleaning up debris, etc.; c) if cabin crew applied procedures for managing on-board medical events, such as administering first aid to injured passengers and/or seeking voluntary medical assistance from an on-board health professional; d) if cabin crew applied crew member incapacitation procedures (including those specific to single cabin crew member operations).
+The analysis should determine: a) performing post-turbulence duties; b) managing crew/passenger injuries; a) if cabin crew remained seated and secured until the signal to resume duties was given.
+If not, the analysis should focus on the possible reasons (e.g. injured passenger); c) applying crew member incapacitation procedures; and d) performing landing duties, if diversion is necessary. if cabin crew performed post-turbulence duties, such as contacting the flight crew and checking the cabin, lavatories, passengers and other crew members, cleaning up debris, etc.; if cabin crew applied procedures for managing on-board medical events, such as administering first aid to injured passengers and/or seeking voluntary medical assistance from an on-board health professional; d) if cabin crew applied crew member incapacitation procedures (including those specific to single cabin crew member operations).
 The analysis should focus on actions taken to respond to incapacitated crew members who could not continue their duties (e.g. reassigning cabin crew stations so that all exits are staffed for landing); and e) if the cabin crew had any difficulties operating systems or equipment (e.g. FAK, AED), the analysis should focus on the possible reasons.